dhsalazar11/Tippy/README.md

 ## Notes

-I aim to continuing testing new features this applicaiton to make it a more enjoyable user experience.
+I aim to continuing testing new features this application to make it a more enjoyable user experience.

 ## License